kohnakagawa/gdt_helper/README.md

 # Gdt helper

-Ghidra has "Parse C Source" feature to add new struct or function types to "Data Type Manager."
+Ghidra has "Parse C Source" feature to add new structs or function types to "Data Type Manager."
 Using this feature, we can add the types to "Data Type Manager" by writing C header file.

 However, this is not easily performed as expected.
-Without setting "Parse Configuration" propely, Ghidra cannot parse a relatively simple C header file.
+Without setting "Parse Configuration" properly, Ghidra cannot parse a relatively simple C header file.
 Although several "Parse Configurations" are provided by default, this does not work properly :(.

 Gdt helper solves this problem.
-It makes "Parse Cofigurations" for your envorinment.
+It makes "Parse Configurations" for your environment.

 # How to use